 These donations support events, activities and organizations each year, demonstrating our support and appreciation to our customers and communities throughout our service territory.
 From music festivals to harvest festivals; children's organizations to family support groups; community events in rural communities to large metro areas; and an array of other events and organizations are supported by LG&E and KU each year.

 We invest in the improvement of the quality of life in our communities.
-Our previous grant programs Community Investment Funding and LG&E and KU Foundation have been combined under the new name Community Grants.
-The application period for the 2021 funding year will reopen October 1, 2020 and close October 30, 2020.
+The next application period for Community Grants will open February 1, 2022 and close February 28, 2022.

 Investment in Kentucky

 Riverside, the Farnsley-Moremen Landing, a preserve in southwest Jefferson County that captures 19th century farm life on the Ohio River.
 We support the annual Mayor’s Brunch to benefit the general fund; the holiday festival with free admission and activities for the community; and restoration of the chapel, where countless weddings have taken place.

 Urban League of Lexington-Fayette County and Louisville Urban League

 Urban League of Lexington-Fayette County and Louisville Urban League non-profits that assist African-Americans, other minority groups and the disadvantaged in attaining social and economic equality and stability.
 In Lexington-Fayette County, funding is helping to replace dilapidated structures with quality affordable homes and duplexes.
 KU funds will also support an exciting education and workforce development program that will create certified fiber-optic technicians through a community college partnership.

 Through the years, we’ve supported the Louisville Urban League’s various programs to empower local residents and its annual fundraising efforts, including a $50,000 contribution to the Ben Richmond Legacy Empowerment Fund to ensure the organization’s continued success during a leadership change.